yawdeals/tenable-cribl-collector/README.md

-# Tenable to Cribl HEC Integration
+# Tenable to Cribl Collector

 Collects security data from Tenable.io and sends it to Cribl via HTTP Event Collector (HEC).